 - How does increasing the number of hidden layer units affect the (1) time and the (2) number of epochs of training? - How does increasing or decreasing the learning rate affect the rate of convergence? - How does changing the slope of the sigmoid affect the rate of convergence? - Different problem domains: handwriting recognition, etc.

-Backpropagation: Example Results (cont'd)
+MLP as a General Function Approximator (cont'd)